akshell/docs/guide/using.rst

 Akshell is a :dfn:`web application network`.
 I've recently invented this term; so I'd better explain it.

-Akshell is a site where you could develop web applications in JavaScript and host them in the cloud.
+Akshell is a site where you can develop web applications in JavaScript and host them in the cloud.
 The development is easy and the deployment is instant.
 You don't have to buy and administer a server or deal with low-level details; you even don't have to install anything on your computer.

 But what makes Akshell a "network" is the environment it provides applications with.
 In Akshell applications make requests to each